The family is the focus of our services.

 We recognize the psychological and emotional importance of honoring those with whom we have bonded but lost.
 We encourage remembering the value of the parent-child bond, no matter what the cause for separation or loss.
 Our peer support programs assist children and teens to continue bonds with parents who are no longer physically available.

 We believe early intervention for grief and trauma is key to achieving the best results.
 Without proper interventions following the loss of a parent, children and teens can often turn to coping methods that may be questionable or unhealthy.

 Caregivers are surprised when their children remind them so they won’t miss a group.
-Children ask to come on their birthdays, and teens have told us they save up their feelings for the group having no one else in whom to safely confide (not an altogether good thing, but one that is addressed in building networks for youth participants).
+Children ask to come on their birthdays, and teens have told us they save up their feelings for the group having no one else with whom to safely confide.
 Parents and caregivers have expressed the deep appreciation they have felt for the relationships they form in the program, which have helped them walk through and honor their grief and trauma.

 “We can’t prevent domestic violence, victimization of children, and loss of family members.
 But, we can provide resources that help children cope with those difficult situations.” – Cynthia White, Co-Founder & Executive Director.